katttttrena/TSWDportfolio/final-project-part-one.md

 ##Final Project Outline: The International Student's American Dream - A Data Story

 #High-Level Summary
->This project will explore the increasingly challenging career path for international students in the United States.
-Through a narrative-driven data visualization, I aim to tell a compelling story about how rising international student aspirations, a competitive job market, and a highly selective H1B visa lottery have created a gauntlet for those seeking to build a career in the U.S. By integrating official data on student enrollment, H1B registration numbers, and national unemployment rates, the project will reveal a stark contrast between the promise of an American education and the reality of the post-graduation professional landscape.
-The target audience is prospective international students, current students, and anyone interested in immigration and labor market trends.
+>This project, "The International Student's American Dream: A Data Story," explores the increasingly difficult career path for international students in the United States.
+While U.S. universities attract a growing number of talented individuals from around the globe, the post-graduation landscape presents a formidable challenge.
+The core of this story lies in the stark contrast between the promise of a world-class American education and the reality of securing a work visa in a highly competitive environment.

->The core message of the project is that the "American Dream" for international students is becoming a high-stakes numbers game.
-The project will show how a steady increase in international student enrollment over the past decade has collided with a volatile H1B lottery, leading to a significant decrease in the probability of securing a work visa.
-This story will provide a data-backed perspective on the challenges and choices facing this ambitious group.
->One-Sentence Summary: Through a timeline of international student enrollment, U.S. unemployment, and H1B lottery data, this project tells a story of increasing competition and diminishing odds for international graduates seeking a career in the U.S.
+>Through a narrative-driven data visualization, this project will weave together data on rising international student enrollment, the staggering financial investment required, and the slim, lottery-based odds of obtaining an H-1B work visa.
+The goal is to provide a data-backed perspective on the immense pressures and uncertainties facing this ambitious group.
+The target audience includes prospective international students seeking to manage their expectations, current students navigating their career options, and policymakers or advocates interested in U.S. immigration and labor market dynamics.

 #User Stories:
 >As a prospective international student, I want to see the historical trends of H1B visas so I can realistically assess my chances of working in the U.S. after graduation.
-As a current international student, I want to understand the current visa landscape and how my job prospects are tied to broader economic and immigration policies.
+>As a current international student, I want to understand the current visa landscape and how my job prospects are tied to broader economic and immigration policies.
-As an immigration advocate, I want a clear, data-driven narrative to demonstrate the challenges and inefficiencies of the current U.S. work visa system.
+>As an immigration advocate, I want a clear, data-driven narrative to demonstrate the challenges and inefficiencies of the current U.S. work visa system.

 ## Initial sketches